SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* add link to edit failed item in validate page

 * looks like we have an exemption from gds to be able to use different colours (see https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/1998946687/GDS+toolkit+flexibility+exemption+-+EW+JT) update html editor